 The Porlex is a terrific introduction to the world of burr grinders.
 It is easy to use, good quality to price ratio, highly portable, and is just a good grinder.
 Also somewhat obviously it really is designed for travel.
 The small bean capacity and compact size make this the ideal grinder for the coffee lover on the road.
 Because let’s be honest, the coffee quality you find in some places …

 So we highly recommend the Porlex Mini as really THE entry level manual grinder.
+If you are not sure if the Porlex is the right grinder for you, check out our guide to the best manual coffee grinders for some other options.
 We hope you have found this review informative and if you do have any questions feel free to post them below and we will get back to you.